tudelft3d/geogeeks/docs/cpp/xcode.md

-# Mac: Homebrew and Xcode
+# Xcode for macOS

 ## Why an alternative solution?

-CLion works fine on Mac.
+CLion works fine on macOS.
 However, there are some disadvantages:

 * **CLion is not free in all conditions**.